FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/index.md

 #### fos:js-routing:dump

-This command dumps the route information into a file so that instead of having the controller generated javascript, you can use a normal file.
-This also allows to combine the routes with the other javascript files in assetic.
+This command dumps the route information into a file so that instead of having the controller generated JavaScript, you can use a normal file.
+This also allows to combine the routes with the other JavaScript files in assetic.

     $ php app/console fos:js-routing:dump